bshyuunn/bshyuunn.github.io/_posts/2024-11-26-SECCON-CTF-13-Quals-Blockchain-Writeup.md

 author: Songhyun Bae
 ---

-I recently participated in the SECCON CTF 13 Qualifiers with my team, CyKor.
-I solved the “Trillion Ether” challenge in the blockchain category.
+Hi!
+I recently participated in the [SECCON CTF 13 Qualifiers](https://ctftime.org/event/2478/) with [CyKor](https://x.com/cykorku) and solved the “Trillion Ether” challenge in the Blockchain category.

+In this post, I’d like to share my solution to this challenge.
+You can find the problem on [Alpacahack](https://alpacahack.com/ctfs/seccon-13-quals/challenges/trillion-ether).

+---

-## **Trillion Ether**
+## Trillion Ether

 > Get Chance!

-Below is the code for the challenge.
-The contract allows the creation of wallets and includes `withdraw` and `transfer` functionalities.
-To solve the challenge, it is necessary to drain all the funds from the contract.
+Below is the complete code for this challenge.
+As indicated by the `isSolved` function, the goal is to drain all of the contract’s assets:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED